thangacodes/monitoring/cloudwatch_automation/cloudwatch_terraform/README.md

-# EC2 CloudWatch Dashboard with Terraform
+## EC2 CloudWatch Dashboard with Terraform:

 ```bash

 Terraform configuration for creating an Amazon CloudWatch dashboard that monitors EC2 instances and CloudWatch Agent metrics.